DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 ## When should I apply for teacher training?

-You can start applying for courses from October, ready to start the following September (or sometimes January).
+You can start applying for courses from October, ready to start the following September (some courses may start at other points during the year).

 Teacher training providers allocate places as people apply, so some courses can get full quickly.

-If you’re keen to join a popular course, it’s wise to apply as soon as you’re ready so you don’t miss out.
+It’s wise to apply as soon as you’re ready so you don’t miss out.

 ## What do I need to include in my teacher training application?